kolenaIO/kolena/docs/dataset/core-concepts/dataset.md

 - **Extension of Data Classes**: Datapoints extend data classes, allowing for flexibility and customization.
   For instance, they can include annotation objects like [`BoundingBox`][kolena.annotation.BoundingBox], and these objects can be further extended as needed.

-In essence, datapoints in this context are versatile, immutable data units that are exclusively associated with a specific dataset, playing a crucial role in model evaluation by encapsulating various types of data and annotations within a unified object structure.

 ### How to generate datapoints?